Fingers snap, hands clap, the melody wanders into the room.

 Heart rush, guitar crush, hidden in the corner with whom?

-Pecan brushed lover, set against a faint gray sofa, faint gray walls.
+Pecan brushed lover, sitting on a faint gray sofa, against faint gray walls.

 From over, near the door, to the middle of the floor, the melody crawls.